mikkoJJ/pienpanimopeli/README.md

 You can play the current deployed version of the game at [mikkojakonen.net/pienpanimo](http://mikkojakonen.net/pienpanimo)

 Code released under the MIT Licence.
-See `LICENCE`.
+See [LICENCE](/LICENCE).

 ## Structure

-* The game js modules are contained in the `src/` folder.
+The game js modules are contained in the `src/` folder.

-* External libraries are contained in the `libs/` folder.
+External libraries are contained in the `libs/` folder.

-* Assets (graphics, sounds and text content) are contained in the `assets/` folder and loaded in the `Preloader` state.
+Assets (graphics, sounds and text content) are contained in the `assets/` folder and loaded in the `Preloader` state.

 ### States